HariSekhon/Knowledge-Base/travel.md

 An excellent stopover choice when driving across Poland.

 [Apteka Restauracja & Koktajlbar](https://restauracjaapteka.pl/menu/) is a recommended stop here for dinner and drinks.

+#### Częstochowa

+Not much there, dead if you're trying to use it for a late night stopover.

 #### Gdansk